Algorithms for Fairness in Sequential Decision Making: Fairness Constraints for MDPs

 where $P$ is the principal (without loss of generality, we let $P=1$), $I$ is interest, $\delta$ indicates whether the loan is repaid, and $\lambda\in\mathbb{R}_+$.
-The first term is expected profit, and the second term is to avoid risk.
-We assume that the bank makes decisions with the goal of maximizing (\ref{eqn:examplereward}).
+The first term is expected profit and the second term is to risk aversion.
+We assume the goal of the bank is to maximize (\ref{eqn:examplereward}).

-The fairness constraint refers to the rewards for individuals, which we call \emph{agent rewards}.
-In our example, the agent rewards are $\mathbb{I}[a=1]$, where $\mathbb{I}$ is the indicator function---i.e., a positive outcome is when the individual is offered a loan.